 Who says it's too late to learn to dance?
 And out dance workshops* are a great place to get started!
-Workshops include; beginning ballet, which teaches the fundamentals of ballet, a variety of dance workshops for beginners and beyond such as hip hop, modern dance and more.
+Workshops include: beginning ballet, which teaches the fundamentals of ballet, a variety of dance workshops for beginners and beyond such as hip hop, Irish Dance, tap dance and more.
 Fitness and Pilates workshops introduce you to principles of a particular workout and encourage you to keep going.
 We offer workshops specifically for the active older adult and those recovering from breast cancer, and our very popular Videodance™ workshops.
 It's never too late to learn something new!

 *NOTE: Workshops require enrollment ahead of time.
 Workshops are non-refundable and non-transferable.
 In the event of unforeseen circumstances, workshops may be approved for refund when request is made in writing more than 24 hours before start date/time.
 Written refund requests will be subject to a 20% withdrawal fee.

 Scroll down to see all the options.
 You may also be interested in our drop-in dance & fitness classes - over 70 a week.
 Start any time and come when you can.

-For Pre-teen and Teen Dance Workshops click here.
+For Kids, Pre-teen and Teen Dance Workshops click here.

 To take drop-in classes you must first create a MINDBODY account.
 If you are unable to create an account before arriving for your first class, allow a few extra minutes before the class you plan to take, and we will be happy to assist you.
 You may also be interested in our free APP